-1 more than speculation.
-It certainly does not reflect a known and measurable 2 change.
-The actual 2014 expense is the best evidence of the post-test year known 3 and measurable change in the expense compared to the historic test year.
-4 Second, the Commission should be careful not to adopt an adjustment in 5 this proceeding to accommodate the Company that could be considered precedent 6 for other utilities.
-7 Third, the Company has already received the benefit of the lower pension 8 expense this year and will unjustly continue to receive the benefits of lower 9 pension expense if it is allowed excessive recovery based on its new 10 methodology.
-The Company has not offered to defer the difference between the 11 pension expense reflected in its rates and the actual pension expense this year or 12 to share it with customers.
-The Company has proposed a new methodology 13 solely to recover more in revenues than its most recent actual pension expense.
-14 15 Q. Does the Proposed Settlement reflect the Company's proposed new 16 methodology?
-17 A. Yes.
-If the Commission adopts the Proposed Settlement, then the Commission 18 should revise the pension expense to the actual 2014 expense for the reasons 19 previously described.
-20 21 1D.The Commission Should Remove All Incentive Compensation Tied to2Financial Performance From Base Rates3
+Second, the Commission should be careful not to adopt an adjustment in this proceeding to accommodate the Company that could be considered precedent for other utilities.

+Third, the Company has already received the benefit of the lower pension expense this year and will unjustly continue to receive the benefits of lower pension expense if it is allowed excessive recovery based on its new methodology.
+The Company has not offered to defer the difference between the pension expense reflected in its rates and the actual pension expense this year or to share it with customers.
+The Company has proposed a new methodology solely to recover more in revenues than its most recent actual pension expense.

+Q. Does the Proposed Settlement reflect the Company's proposed new methodology?

+Yes.
+If the Commission adopts the Proposed Settlement, then the Commission should revise the pension expense to the actual 2014 expense for the reasons previously described.

+1 D. The Commission Should Remove All Incentive Compensation Tied to 2 Financial Performance From Base Rates
-4 Q. Please describe the Company's incentive compensation expense tied to BHC 5 financial performance.

-6 A. The Company seeks recovery of \$1.554 million in incentive compensation expense tied to operating and financial performance.
-In response to discovery, 7 8 the Company provided the South Dakota incentive compensation expense and the 9 portion of the expense that was "tied to operating and financial criteria for the test year."13 In its response, the Company listed the total expense for BHP, Black 10 11 Hills Service Company, LLC ("BHSC"), allocated to BHP, and Black Hills 12 Utility Holdings, Inc. ("BHUH"), allocated to BHP for each incentive 13 compensation plan and listed the portion of the expense that it determined was 14 "tied to operating and financial criteria for the test year."
+- 4 Q. Please describe the Company's incentive compensation expense tied to BHC - 5 financial performance. - 6 A. The Company seeks recovery of \$1.554 million in incentive compensation expense tied to operating and financial performance.
+In response to discovery, 7 8 the Company provided the South Dakota incentive compensation expense and the 9 portion of the expense that was "tied to operating and financial criteria for the test year."
+In its response, the Company listed the total expense for BHP, Black 10 11 Hills Service Company, LLC ("BHSC"), allocated to BHP, and Black Hills 12 Utility Holdings, Inc. ("BHUH"), allocated to BHP for each incentive 13 compensation plan and listed the portion of the expense that it determined was 14 "tied to operating and financial criteria for the test year."
 The expenses identified by the Company as meeting the operating and financial criteria summed to 15 16 \$0.666 million and included a portion of the performance plan expense.
 17 However, the Company excluded 0.149 million in performance plan expenses 18 and the entirety of the \$0.739 million in incentive restricted stock expense.

-20 Q. Is it Commission precedent to deny recovery of incentive compensation 21 expense tied to operating and financial performance?
+- 20 Q. Is it Commission precedent to deny recovery of incentive compensation 21 expense tied to operating and financial performance? - 22 A. Yes.

-A. Yes.
 This is appropriate for several reasons.
 First, the Company's financial performance is a direct function of the revenues recovered from customers, including the rate increases that are authorized by the Commission.
 There is an inherent conflict between lower rates and greater financial performance.
 Incentive compensation tied to operating and financial performance.
 The Commission should not incentivize the Company to seek greater rate increases and act against their customers' interests.
 This expense should be a shareholder cost.

-13 SDPUC Request No. 2-11 (Confidential Attachment G).
+&lt;sup>13 SDPUC Request No. 2-11 (Confidential Attachment G).